DNXL-UMK/temp_predict/README.md

 ### Future Improvement 🧯
 1. There are alternative models that could be explored for this case study, including neural prophets, decision trees, and various others.
 For enhanced accuracy, it is advisable to conduct tests using different models and fine-tune the hyperparameters to achieve optimal results.

 2. Similarly, the neural network model also offers numerous scalers for the climate dataset that have not been tested in this case study.
-Scalers suitable for handling large and unpredictable datasets include RobustScaler, Principal Component Analysis (PCA), and other similar techniques.
+Scalers suitable for handling large and unpredictable datasets include RobustScaler and other similar techniques.

 3. The target parameter for the model is currently set as the mean value of the daily temperature.
 It is because there is so much noisy data or outliers that can distort the data lack of accuracy in predicting temperature on a specific date and time.
 Neural network and any regression are sensitive to outliner, to remove it beforehand is important to ensure accurate reading.